Kolkata Police: Rank structure

-Also, unlike its counterparts in the rest of India, the Kolkata Police Force does not use the conventional five-pointed star for the insignia of ranks of Inspector and Assistant Commissioner.
-Instead, the four-pointed Star of the Order of the Bath—used for officer ranks in the Indian Army from its inception till 1950 (when India became a republic and adopted the five-pointed star in place of the Bath star) and also in the militaries/police forces of the United Kingdom and the Commonwealth of Nations—or the 'pip' (as it is called colloquially in the United Kingdom and the modern Commonwealth of Nations) is used.
+The Kolkata Police is unique in India in that it does not use the conventional five-pointed star for the insignia of ranks of Inspector and Assistant Commissioner.
+Instead, the four-pointed Star of the Order of the Bath—used for officer ranks in the Indian Army from its inception till 1950 (when India became a republic and adopted the five-pointed star in place of the Bath star) and also in the militaries/police forces of the United Kingdom and the wider Commonwealth—or the 'pip' (as it is called colloquially in the Commonwealth) is used.
 The pip, largely a legacy of the colonial era, was used for all ranks of the force (from Inspector to Commissioner, then equated to a Colonel instead of a Lieutenant-General like today) until 1947, when new regulations stipulated that higher officers of the force (at and above the ranks of Deputy Commissioner) were to be drawn from the Indian Police Service (the erstwhile Imperial Police) instead of directly being selected from the lower and middle ranks of the force itself.
 Consequently, the five-pointed star used by the Imperial Police (and later the Army and all other services) came into use.
 However, it has remained as the rank insignia for Inspectors and Assistant Commissioners, as holders of those ranks are drawn from the force itself.